barbazul/1kfa/mod_guide_player.md

-# Deckahedron World - Player's Guide
+# A Thousand Faces of Adventure: Player's Guide

 # Tagline

 Like board games?
 Remember Dungeons & Dragons?
 Want to try improv?
-Welcome to Deckahedron World!
+Welcome to A Thousand Faces of Adventure!

 # Welcome to Roleplaying

-Deckahedron World is a framework for telling a story.
+A Thousand Faces of Adventure (from here forward abbreviated to 1kFA) is a framework for telling a story.
 The authors of the story are you and your friends, sitting around a table.

 This story is improvisational, interactive, and collaborative.

-The rewards for playing are laughter and excitement while you play, and warm conversations for years afterwards that start with "Remember that time we were playing Deckahedron World and..."
+The rewards for playing are laughter and excitement while you play, and warm conversations for years afterwards that start with "Remember that time we were playing 1kFA and..."

 ## How to make a great story